-The Midpen Parking Area Design Guidelines is a living document to be updated as the guidelines are tested against projects with a range of sizes, sensitivities, and budgets.
+The Midpen Staging/Parking Area and Trailhead Design Guidelines is a living document to be updated as the guidelines are tested against projects with a range of sizes, sensitivities, and budgets.
+Updates and revisions that may challenge the Values, Approach and Elements of the Guidelines as initially established will be reviewed and approved by the Board.
 Lessons-learned from maintenance and operation of Midpen's parking areas, as well as monitoring of parking area impacts on the natural environment, should also inform future updates.

 The Guidelines' focus is on the creation of a sense of place, recognizing that this aesthetic design goal is founded on a series of factors and decisions that occur prior to the initiation of planning or design.
-With increased visitation, Midpen's parking areas are increasing in size, number, and intensity of use.
-While the minimalist design approach that Midpen has historically used is still appropriate in some locations, it has become less functional, and costly to maintain, at other sites.
-The Midpen Board and staff will need to consider the desired balance among aesthetic, visitor experience, resource protection, public safety, up-front construction costs, and longer-term maintenance requirements.
-On a project-by-project basis, Planning & Design teams should also balance site conditions, environmental context, and level of anticipated use.
-Identifying this balance informs the use of the Design Guidelines and will shape future updates to this document.
+With increased visitation, Midpen's parking areas may need to increase in size, number, and intensity of use.
+While the minimalist design approach that Midpen has historically used is still appropriate in some locations, it has become less functional, and costly to maintain at other sites.
+The Midpen Board and staff will need to consider the desired balance among resources protection, aesthetic, visitor experience, public safety, up-front construction costs, and longer-term maintenance requirements consistent with its mission, overarching Basic Policy and other Board-approved policy and guidelines.
+On a project-by-project basis, Planning & Design teams should also weigh the site conditions, environmental context, and level of anticipated use with the visitor experience and benefits.
+Midpen's careful and thoughtful consideration of the Project's goals, anticipated trade-offs and how Midpen fulfills its Mission informs the use of the Design Guidelines and will shape future updates to this document.